Maryland Public Information Act Requests

 Requests may also be submitted via U.S. Mail to:

 Baltimore, MD 21202

 A request for records in DPW’s custody should be made in writing (GP § 4-202).
 Please include an email or return mailing address when submitting a request to allow DPW to respond.
 Email is preferred, but not required.
-You may also use this form as a template for submissions, but it is not required.
+You may also use the Maryland Public Information Act Form as a template for submissions, but it is not required.
 Requests must include a reasonable description of the records sought and should be as specific as possible.

 Time for Response

-DPW will respond to each PIA request as promptly as reasonable.
+DPW will respond to each PIA request as promptly.
 Within ten (10) days of receipt, a written response will be sent along with the non-exempt, responsive documents in DPW’s custody, or a written notice will be sent notifying you that the response could take up to 30 days to process from the date the application was received.